Application properties - Application permissions tab

-application link and the starting page of the application.
+Access to the application link and the starting page in the browser, administration permissions

 Here you will define in which data group data can be read, added to, modified or deleted.